SDPB Arts

 It was always there from the beginning.

-You know, when I look back to my youth and just seeing, you know, how much fun it was to just be a kid and to have this landscape in front of me, to have the community embrace me, to have relationships with my family and friends, you know, all of that is really what I draw upon now as an artist.
+You know, when I look back to my youth and just seeing, you know, the how much fun it was to just be a kid and to have this landscape in front of me, to have the community, embrace me, to have relationships with my family and friends.

-But I think when I look back after learning about art, after having training and thinking about the fundamentals of elements of art, what is it that we apply to a two-dimensional work that makes it so great that people want to look at it?
+But I think when I look back, after learning about or after having training and thinking about the fundamentals of, elements of art, what is it that we apply to a two dimensional work that makes it so great that people want to look at it, while those things have always been around.

-You know, I saw the foundations of line, shape, perspective, space in the landscape, you know, but especially the color.
+You know, I saw the foundations of line, shape, perspective, space in the landscape.

-That's the soil.
+Well, that's the soil.

-Some people would view that as ugly, like that can be harsh to just like practically drive through.
+Like that can be harsh to dislike practically drive through.

-It's something that looks like it could be smeared.
+That's, you know, something nice in that umber, not brown and something that looks like it could be smeared.

-It's something that just makes you so interested in it.
+It's real messy, but it also as a esthetic quality is something that just makes you so interested in it.

 It doesn't look synthetic, it doesn't look fake.

-And there's a lot of my artwork that you can see that I was heavily inspired by the artists that I was looking at in Santa Fe, and I was making a lot of work that was like really saturated, really, really bright.
+It's just that I think that that's where I'm kind of maturing myself into when I began, and there's a lot of my artwork that you can see that I was heavily inspired by the artist that I was looking at in Santa Fe, and I was making a lot of work that was like, really saturated, really, really bright.

 So all of these things are important.

-All of these things are very much my toolbox of what I use when I make my art.
+All of these things, are very much my toolbox of what I use when I make my art.

 I really enjoy the South Dakota Art Museum.